 The environmental audit of Lycoming College is meant to be a quantitative way to record and present the campus' consumer habits in hopes to promote more sustainable way of living.
 This "living document" was first created in 2009 by business students Tyler Hutson, Dan Cassidy, Bethany Herring, Emily Hopko and Megan Runyon under the direction of Dr. Neil Boyd.
-The most recent revision was made in 2010 by Megan Schulze and Nick Lansberry under the direction of Dr. Mel Zimmerman.
-Each year and more data is available, the trends will become more visible the goal is to provide a visual aid and suggest ways that the college can lower it's consumption and ultimately it's carbon footprint.
+The most recent revision was made in 2016 by Andrew Shelly under the direction of Dr. Mel Zimmerman.
+Each year adds more data to the collection and allows the college to have a visual aid for lowering it's consumption, and ultimately it's carbon footprint.